 It doesn’t help that all you ever hear about pregnant women is how great their skin is and how much they’re glowing.
 If you’re pregnant and your skin is playing up, it can only add to the jumble of feelings you’re experiencing about your ever-changing body.

 Side note – if you want a bit of a laugh, check out our video on things pregnant women never say.
 Post continues after video.

 Sheridan Rollard, skincare expert and owner of Shine Skin and Body, has been treating pregnancy acne as a beauty therapist for over 20 years.
 In her experience, pregnancy acne is just one of the things that can shatter the illusion of what pregnancy is going to be like.

 “Pregnancy is seen as a beautiful time in your life, and for some, it is.
-But in reality, for some woman, it can include morning sickness, fluid retention and acne.
+But in reality, for some women, it can include morning sickness, fluid retention and acne.
 We find at Shine we have quite a lot of pregnant woman come in who just want to enjoy this time, but are really disappointed in and despairing about their breakouts,” Rollard told Mamamia.